pavlm/oauth2-tier/readme.md

     * Http file server
     * PHP runner backend
 * Access control is configurable.
-* Some well known providers are available (only three for now).
+* Some well known OAuth2 providers are available:
+    * Google, Yandex, Keycloak, Github
-* Typical OAuth provider may be configured without coding.
+* Typical OAuth2 provider may be configured without coding.
 * Multiple host names can be used when it works behind trusted proxy.

 ## Configuration